University of Warwick Archive

 What the University Archive contains

-How to find material in the University Archive
+How to find material about Warwick University

-The catalogue of the University of Warwick Archive is available online and provides searchable descriptions of more than 14,000 documents relating to the history and administration of the university.
+The catalogue of the University of Warwick Archive is available online and provides searchable descriptions of more than 14,000 documents relating to the history and administration of the University.

 Interviews with students and staff conducted in 2015 to mark Warwick’s 50th Anniversary can also be listened to online.

-Most material can be accessed by visiting our searchroom, although there are certain restrictions in place due to the confidential nature of some of the records.
-If you would like access to restricted material please contact us to discuss this.

 We strongly recommend notifying us in advance of your intended visit.
-Please send any enquiries about the University of Warwick Archive to the Modern Records Centre.
-Use of the Centre is open to all and is free of charge.
+Please send any enquiries about the University of Warwick Archive to archives@warwick.ac.uk.
+Most material can be accessed by visiting our searchroom, however, some records have access restrictions in place and these are described as 'Closed' in the UWA catalogue.
+If you would like access to such material please contact us to discuss this.

 On your first visit to use the archives you will be required to complete a research application form and to prove your identity.
 Acceptable forms of proof include your university card, passport, driving licence or County Archive Research Network (CARN) ticket.
 You will then be given a copy of the research application form as your proof of registration.

 We are happy to advise on potential sources in the archive but we can only do a limited amount of research on behalf of enquirers.

-Further Reading
+Further Resources

 The Impact of a University on its Environment : The University of Warwick and its Community after Fifty Years by Michael Shattock (2015).